anyproto/docs/anytype-basics/setting-up-your-profile/account-and-data.md

 ### Appearance

-You can set a color mode (light, dark, or system) and enable/disable automatically showing the sidebar:
+You can set a color mode (light, dark, or system) and enable/disable automatically showing the Sidebar:

 <figure><img src="../../.gitbook/assets/Screenshot 2023-08-17 at 18.26.01.png" alt=""><figcaption></figcaption></figure>